arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 ### <a name="Prerequisites">Prerequisites</a>

 - Visual Studio 2015
+- A Project Oxford API Key
+- Get the client library and example
 - Project Oxford Entity Linking NuGet Package
-- A Project Oxford API Key

-* Get the client library and example

-You may download the Entity Linking Intelligence Service API client library through https://www.projectoxford.ai/sdk or access them via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK).
+You may download the Entity Linking Intelligence Service API Client Library through https://www.projectoxford.ai/sdk or access it via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.

-### <a name="step-1-subscribe-entity-linking-intelligence-service-and-get-your-own-key">Step 1: Subscribe Entity Linking Intelligence Service and get your key</a>
+### <a name="step-1-subscribe-entity-linking-intelligence-service-and-get-your-own-key">Step 1: Subscribe to Entity Linking Intelligence Service and get your key</a>
 Before using Entity Linking Intelligence Service, you must sign up for an API key.
 See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both primary and secondary key can be used in this tutorial.

 ### <a name="step-2-create-a-new-project-in-visual-studio"> Step 2: Create a new project in Visual Studio</a>